Natural gas in the United States: Liquified natural gas

 The United States became a net exporter of liquified natural gas in 2016.
 Principal markets for US LNG are Mexico, South Korea, China, and Japan.
 In late 2021, U.S. producer Venture Global LNG signed three long-term supply deals with China's state-owned Sinopec to supply liquefied natural gas.
 China's imports of U.S. natural gas will more than double.
 U.S. exports of liquefied natural gas to China and other Asian countries surged in 2021, with Asian buyers willing to pay higher prices than European importers.

 In past years, when experts were projecting gas shortages in North America, utility companies built liquified natural gas (LNG) import terminals along the coast.
 Net imports of LNG peaked in 2007, but have since decreased.
-In 2014, the US imported 59 BCF of LNG gas, and exported 16 BCF, so that net LNG imports amounted to 43 BCF.
+In 2014, the U.S. imported 59 BCF of LNG gas and exported 16 BCF, so that net LNG imports amounted to 43 BCF.
 Most imported LNG was from Trinidad and Tobago.

 Long-term LNG contracts usually tie the price of LNG to the oil price.

-In 2010, after the price of US natural gas fell below that of world markets, US companies have proposed establishing a number of LNG export terminals.
-A number of these proposals involve converting inactive LNG import terminals to handle LNG exports.
+In 2010, after the price of U.S. natural gas fell below that of world markets, U.S. companies proposed establishing several LNG export terminals.
+Many of these proposals involve converting inactive LNG import terminals to handle LNG exports.
 Any proposals to export natural gas must be approved by the US Federal Energy Regulatory Commission (FERC), which gives its approval only if the project receives a satisfactory environmental review, and if FERC finds that the export terminal would be in the public interest.
 As of August 2015, 24 new LNG export terminals have been proposed, of which FERC has so far approved 6.
-Cheniere Energy expects to begin exporting LNG through its Sabine Pass terminal in January 2016.
+Cheniere Energy expects to export LNG through its Sabine Pass terminal in January 2016.